natcap/invest.users-guide/source/fisheries.rst

 Valuation is intended to reflect the earnings from the sale of harvest.
 Price gives the price per unit of harvest (either weight or numbers) that fishers receive from buyers.
 This information should be obtainable in reports, from national statistics, or by surveying fishers and buyers.
 Processed gives the proportion of each unit of harvest that remains to be sold after processing, or if harvest is specified in numbers, gives the proportion of individuals which are sold.

 Currently, the Lobster model is the only sample model with valuation.
-See Arkema et al. in reveiw and Toft et al. in prep for a description of how valuation parameters were estimated.
+See Arkema et al. *in press* and Toft et al. *in prep* for a description of how valuation parameters were estimated.

-Initial Recruitment
-^^^^^^^^^^^^^^^^^^^

-Because the model is an equilibrium model, the value chosen for Initial Recruitment is not critical.
-It should be in a reasonable range in order to ensure the model reaches equilibrium without too many time steps.

 Habitat Dependency and the Habitat Scenario Tool (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^